What Does My Admissions Decision Mean?

 What is on-site admission?

 As a service to its local community, Virginia Tech offers the opportunity for an earlier admission decision for schools in close proximity to the Blacksburg campus.
 These are coordinated with the school counseling office at each school.
-To find out if your school participated in on-site review, contact your school’s guidance office.
+To find out if your school participates in on-site review, contact your school’s guidance office.

 Visit our Onsite Admissions webpage for more information.